BOJ to meet as weak consumer mood tests price targeting resolve

 Pessimists on the BOJ board fret that households may continue to hold off on spending unless wages rise significantly, and that exports may not rise much given the murky global outlook.

-Government officials, including Economics Minister Akira Amari, have signaled that they too would prefer the BOJ to stand pat for now.
+Government officials, including Economics Minister Akira Amari, have signalled that they too would prefer the BOJ to stand pat for now.

 BOJ Governor Haruhiko Kuroda remains unfazed, stressing that a weak yen is positive for the economy and that the bank won't hesitate to ease again if needed to hit its inflation target.